polserver/polserver/README.md

 Compiling in Linux
 ----------

-Make sure you have the required libraries installed: zlib and the mysql client (if SQL supported is desired).
+Make sure you have the required libraries installed: zlib, openssl and the mysql client (if SQL supported is desired).

 Then run the following commands (you need at least CMake 3.0):
 * `cd bin-build`